Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Tightness

 But this follows from Chebychev's inequality and the fact that for the exclusion type dynamics, the number of particles per site is at most one for each fixed velocity.
 Second, we need to prove that for all $\varepsilon > 0$ and any function $G$ in a dense subset of $C(D^d)$, with respect to the uniform topology:

 where $\mathfrak{T}_T$ denotes the set of stopping times with respect to the canonical filtration bounded by $T$.
 Recall that it is enough to prove the assertion for functions $G$ in a dense subset of $C(D^d)$ with respect to the uniform topology.
-We will split the proof into two cases: By Dynkin's formula, see, for example, \cite[Appendix A1, Lemma 5.1]{Kipnis/Landim}, for each $k \in \{1,\dots,d\}$
+We will split the proof into two cases, the first one for $\theta \geq 1$ and the second one for $0 \leq \theta < 1 $.